Opportunity-adjusted fantasy points (OFP) strips away player talent and efficiency and focuses solely on opportunity.

 Receiving touchdowns: Receiving OTD

-Two-point conversions: OTD multiplied by the league average two-point rate
+Two-point conversions: OTD multiplied by the league average 2-point rate

 Fumbles lost: Touches multiplied by the league average rate